Abusing Cache Line Dirty States to Leak Information in Commercial Processors: Stealthiness of WB Channels

-Compared with the sender using one dirty cache line for binary encoding, the sender using multi-bit encoding symbols needs to modulate two bits of information to a different number of dirty cache lines, making it have a higher L1 cache miss rate.
-However, although the WB channel uses cache line replacement difference to leak information, the sender process only modulates each bit of information once, and the receiver just replaces the cache lines in the target set.
+Compared with a sender using one dirty cache line for binary encoding, a sender using multi-bit encoding symbols needs to modulate two bits of information to a different number of dirty cache lines, making it have a higher L1 cache miss rate.
+However, although the WB channel uses the cache line replacement timing difference to leak information, the sender process only modulates each bit of information once, and the receiver only replaces the cache lines in the target set.
 The sender and receiver processes spend most of their time in sleep waiting for encoding or decoding.
-Therefore, when a benign program such as g++ shares a physical core with the sender process, it will even cause bigger cache contention to the contention due to the receiver in the WB channel.
-Hence, if a victim wants to use performance counters to detect possible time-based channels \cite{Chiappetta2016,Zhang2016a,Alam2017}, the WB channel is difficult to distinguish from the contention due to benign programs.
+Therefore, when a benign program such as \emph{g++} shares a physical core with the sender process, it will cause even greater cache contention than that due to the receiver in the WB channel.
+Hence, if a victim wants to use performance counters to detect possible time-based channels \cite{Chiappetta2016,Zhang2016a,Alam2017}, the WB channel is difficult to distinguish from contention due to benign programs.